 What Safety Measures Protect Workers Near Welding Robots?

-You’re protected by interlocked guards, light curtains, emergency stops, locked-out maintenance, arc flash shielding, fume extraction, and trained access control.
-These robot safety and automation standards keep your workspace controlled, transparent, and empowering.
+You protect workers with interlocked guards, light curtains, emergency stops, lockout procedures, arc flash shielding, fume extraction, and trained access control.
+These measures help keep people away from moving robots, heat, sparks, and fumes.

 How Long Does It Take to Program a New Robot Weld Path?